felix-hilden/sphinx-codeautolink/docs/src/about.rst

 Secondly, matching can fail on a specific line or range of lines.
 This is often a bug, but the known expected failure cases are presented here:

-- Multiline attributes cannot be matched on Python versions before 3.8.
+- Multiline statements cannot be matched on Python versions before 3.8.
   This is because the builtin AST parser does not supply the necessary line number information to construct the proper search range.